-COVID-19 is changing Kenyan nomads’ attitude towards immunisation
+COVID-19 is changing Kenyan nomads’ attitudes towards immunisation

 The Rendille nomadic community inhabits the dry, parched South Horr region of Kenya’s Rift Valley.
 Traditionally, they have been uncompromising in their values and observing cultural practices such as rituals for the birth and naming of children, marriage and the transition from child to adult.